NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 ## Step 7: Create a Cone

-Just like how we go the command for creating a Cube, let's get the command for creating a cone.
+Just like how we got the command for creating a Cube, let's get the command for creating a cone.

 ### Step 7.1: Create the Mesh